 Asking Chicagoans for their favorite pizza place is like asking them for their favorite baseball team.
-Nearly everyone has an opinion and they are hardcore about what they like and where they go to get it.
+Nearly everyone has an opinion and they are hardcore about what they like and where to get it.

 While there isn’t just one type of Chicago-style pizza since several types were developed in Chicago, it is best known for its deep-dish pizza which typically has a crust up to three inches tall at the edge, slightly higher than the ingredients, and includes large amounts of cheese and chunky tomato sauce.
 Pizzeria Uno is said to be the inventor of deep dish pizza and still is considered one of the best places to score a gooey slice.